-Interac is committed to prioritizing diversity & inclusion and ensuring we are doing our part to better our communities.
-We also understand that reconciliation and honouring Indigenous peoples doesn’t stop after one holiday, and so we are committed to continuing this work moving forward by engaging with the Indigenous community with a membership to Indigenous Works, a non-profit organization advancing Indigenous employment and inclusion.
+Interac is committed to prioritizing diversity & inclusion and understand that reconciliation and honouring Indigenous peoples doesn’t stop after one holiday, and so we are committed to continuing this work moving forward by engaging with the Indigenous community with a membership to Indigenous Works, a non-profit organization advancing Indigenous employment and inclusion.